djsudduth/keep-it-markdown/README.md

 4) Run the Docker image with ``docker run --mount type=bind,source=(your PC's KIM directory)/mdfiles,target=/keep-it-markdown-0.5.3/mdfiles -it kim`` (you will be automatically logged into the Docker image and your PC's directory will be mapped to the Docker image directory)
 5) Change the directory to Kim ``cd keep-it-markdown-0.5.3``
 6) Create a temporary app password on Google
-7) Run KIM per the instructions above - your exported notes will be exported to your PC.
-NOTE, however, that Docker will not save any passwords and you may need to recreate Google app passwords to use KIM with Docker this way
 ---
+7) For one time or sporatic use, run KIM per the instructions above (note that in Docker python3 is aliased to python) - your exported notes will be exported to your PC.
+NOTE, however, that running Docker this way will not save any passwords or exported notes and you may need to recreate Google app passwords each time you use KIM with Docker this way
+---
-8) Alternatively, run ``python keep-test.py -t`` in the Docker image to log in and display the Keep token (keep token will **appear be very long** - almost 2 lines)
+7) Alternatively, run ``python keep-test.py -t`` in the Docker image to log in and display the Keep token (keep token will **appear be very long** - almost 2 lines)
-9) Copy the token by highlighting the entire string and hitting enter
+8) Copy the token by highlighting the entire string and hitting enter
-10) Paste and save the token somewhere safe
+9) Paste and save the token somewhere safe
-11) Exit the Docker image with ``exit``
+10) Exit the Docker image with ``exit``
-12) Now run KIM in your current OS with the -t switch once to save it in the keystore (``python kim.py -t <long token here>`` (you may need a new Google app password to do this)
+11) Now run KIM in your current OS with the -t switch once to save it in the keystore (``python kim.py -t <long token here>`` - you may need a new Google app password to do this)
-13) You can now run KIM on any PC (once you save the token) with Python v-3.8 or higher
+12) You can now run KIM on any PC (once you save the token) with Python v-3.8 or higher

 ## Obsidian Use
 Since KIM converts Google Keep notes to markdown, you can use some of the Obsidian text markdown features in your Keep notes as you're capturing information.
 For example, you can begin to cross-link notes in Keep by using the Wikilink double-brackets within a note like this [[Title of another Keep note]].
 Then, when you convert your notes to the Obsidian vault they will be automatically linked.
 This will also work for block references and other markdown notation.
 Most markdown types in Keep notes should convert successfully even if Keep cannot render them. **Do not try to add markdown for links/URLs in Keep**.
 KIM will try to map link any of Keep's URLs to markdown format for you.